George Powell1

 Last Edited=30 Aug 2003

-Benjamin O'Neale Stratford, 4th Earl of Aldborough was born circa 1746.1 He was the son of John Stratford, 1st Earl of Aldborough and Martha O'Neale.1 He married Martha Burton, daughter of John Burton and Sarah Gerard, on 10 January 1774, licence by the Consistory Court, Dublin.1 He died on 11 July 1833 at Stratford Lodge, Baltinglass, County Wicklow, Ireland.1 He was buried on 12 July 1833 at Baltinglass, County Wicklow, Ireland.2
+Benjamin O'Neale Stratford, 4th Earl of Aldborough was born circa 1746.1 He was the son of John Stratford, 1st Earl of Aldborough and Martha O'Neale.1 He married Martha Burton, daughter of John Burton and Sarah Gerard, on 10 January 1774, licence by the Consistory Court, Dublin.1 He died on 11 July 1833 at Stratford Lodge, Baltinglass, County Wicklow, IrelandG.1 He was buried on 12 July 1833 at Baltinglass, County Wicklow, IrelandG.2

-Benjamin O'Neale Stratford, 4th Earl of Aldborough held the office of a Governor of County Wicklow in 1777.1 He held the office of Member of Parliament (M.P.) for Baltinglass between 1777 and 1783.1 He held the office of Member of Parliament (M.P.) for Baltinglass between 1790 and 1800.1 He succeeded to the title of 4th Baron of Baltinglass, co.
+He held the office of a Governor of County Wicklow in 1777.1 He held the office of Member of Parliament (M.P.) for Baltinglass between 1777 and 1783.1 He held the office of Member of Parliament (M.P.) for Baltinglass between 1790 and 1800.1 He succeeded as the 4th Earl of Aldborough, of the Palatinate of Upper Ormond [I., 1777] on 7 March 1823.1 He succeeded as the 4th Viscount Aldborough, of Belan, co.
+Kildare [I., 1776] on 7 March 1823.
+He succeeded as the 4th Viscount Amiens [I., 1777] on 7 March 1823.
+He succeeded as the 4th Baron of Baltinglass, co.
 Wicklow [I., 1763] on 7 March 1823.
-He succeeded to the title of 4th Earl of Aldborough, of the Palatinate of Upper Ormond [I., 1777] on 7 March 1823.1 He succeeded to the title of 4th Viscount Amiens [I., 1777] on 7 March 1823.
-He succeeded to the title of 4th Viscount Aldborough, of Belan, co.
-Kildare [I., 1776] on 7 March 1823.

 Child of Benjamin O'Neale Stratford, 4th Earl of Aldborough and Martha Burton